Jasper-Y/Parallel-algorithms/README.md

 ### Schedule

-Week of 3/21: Implement the O(n^2logn) brute force and the O(nlogn) sequential algorithms
+3/21 - 3/27: Implement the O(n^2logn) brute force and the O(nlogn) sequential algorithms

-Week of 3/28: Complete the sequential skew algorithm and the (optional) algorithm described here - https://arxiv.org/pdf/1610.08305.pdf
+3/28 - 4/3: Complete the sequential skew algorithm and the (optional) algorithm described here - https://arxiv.org/pdf/1610.08305.pdf

-Week of 4/4: Begin work on the parallel algorithm.
+4/4 - 4/11: Complete the Myers algorithm and radix sorting method.
+Begin work on the parallel algorithm.

-Week of 4/11: Complete the parallel algorithm.
+4/11 - 4/14: Optimize parallel Myers algorithm to approach linear speedup (Chengji).
+Analyze the Myers algorithm about its sequential performance (Sree).

+4/15 - 4/18: Apply and test more parallel programming techniques on the algorithms we have implemented (Chengji and Sree).

-Week of 4/18: Make optimizations to parallel algorithm and conduct analysis and comparison of all the algorithms
+4/19 - 4/22: Make optimizations to the parallel algorithm(s) and provide final version code with evaluation code (Chengji).
+Conduct analysis and comparison of all the algorithms (Sree).

-Week of 4/25: Assuming we have met all our goals thus far, start working on applications.
+4/23 - 4/26: Assuming we have met all our goals thus far, start working on applications.
 Otherwise, continue work from previous weeks to meet 100% goal.
+(Chengji and Sree)

+4/27 - 4/29: Finish report (Chengji and Sree)